SACHSTech/careers-in-computer-science-ChloeCheungk12/README.md

 ![Untitled drawing (31)](https://user-images.githubusercontent.com/82913336/116168331-23dc9880-a6d0-11eb-9dbf-d8980abf8d82.png)

 ## the length of time to complete the degree or diploma for the course
+Computer Science at the Universty of Toronto is a four year program.
 ## Valuable experiential learning opportunities that make for a stronger job candidate